giantswarm/rfc/0015-automatic-cluster-upgrades/0015-automatic-cluster-upgrades.md

 ## Technical aspects

-We envision aforementioned concepts would become custom resource definitions and there will be additional controller that would enhance and ensure the correct behavior.
+We envision aforementioned concepts would become custom resource definitions and there will be additional controllers that would enhance and ensure the correct behavior.

 ### Resources